Tagline: Are you eating it…or is it eating you?

 We are all guilty of lusting after stuff we don’t need, of craving stuff we must have.

+There is similar abandon in the business practices of The Stuff, the kind of product that becomes a self-fulfilling institution.
 After stumbling upon a mysterious white mush erupting from the earth, a petroleum refinery worker thinks nothing of popping it in his mouth and is immediately hooked.
-Soon enough this unexplained gook is everywhere – a creamy, delicious desert which is practically calorie-free and comes pre-packaged in a family-friendly pot.
+Soon enough this unexplained gook is everywhere—a creamy, delicious desert which is practically calorie-free and comes pre-packaged in a family-friendly pot.
 For the plainclothes suburbanites of modern America, The Stuff is a dream come true.

 Jason is not the only one suspicious of the mysterious gunk sweeping the nation.
-Corporate bigwigs are beginning to feel the financial burn, and after failing to reach those bribeable folk at the Food and Drug Administration they turn to industrial spy Moe Rutherford, a cynical southern dandy who will stoop to pretty much anything if the money is right.
+Corporate bigwigs are beginning to feel the financial burn, and after failing to reach those bribeable folk at the Food and Drug Administration they turn to industrial spy Mo Rutherford (Michael Moriarty), a cynical southern dandy who will stoop to pretty much anything if the money is right.

 While investigating, Moe runs into ousted cookie king ‘Chocolate Chip Charlie’ (Morris) and the two of them are on the punitive path until stopped in their tracks by a band of zombie-brained protectors and forced to flee.
 A step up from the Nike products we willingly pay top dollar for in order to become walking billboards, The Stuff takes brand loyalty to a whole new level, creating not only advertisers and purveyors, but ruthless guardsmen who will sacrifice their lives for the continued prosperity of the product.
 No wonder those bigwigs were so hellbent on stealing the formula!